tayapro/wizy/README.md

 3. **Components Level**: This level consists of component JavaScript files.
 These components act as building blocks that are utilized by the page-level JavaScript files to construct the overall page logic and functionality.
    There are no horizontal dependencies at this level.
 The component js files depend only on library `animate.js` file.

-4. **Libraries**: This section contains project-wide libraries used as external dependencies, with the potential to be released as npm packages.
+4. **Libraries**: This section contains project-wide libraries used as external dependencies, with the potential to be released as npm packages. <br >
    It currently includes an animation library that provides animation capabilities for HTML elements.
+   In the current stage of the WIZY project, this library is imported into component JS files.
+   However, it could be used on other levels of the project if necessary.

 ## JavaScript Structure